 - 1. Office visits, to diagnose or treat an illness or an injury - Telehealth visits done via a secure, real time Telemedicine platform which is inclusive of both an audio and visual component. - 2.
 A second opinion, upon your request, with another plan provider - 3.
-Injections and injectables that are included on the formulary, that are for covered medical benefits, and that are ordered, supplied and administered by a plan provider (requires prior authorization) - 4.
+Certain drugs covered under medical benefits, and that are ordered, supplied and administered by a plan provider. - 4.
 Allergy injections - 5.
 Radiation therapy and Chemotherapy.
 Benefits include chemotherapy furnished by a covered provider including but not limited to a physician; or a nurse practitioner; or a free-standing radiation therapy and chemotherapy facility; or a hospital; or a covered provider who has a recognized expertise in specialty pediatrics.
 This coverage includes: - Radiation therapy using isotopes, radium, radon, and other ionizing radiation. - X-ray therapy for cancer or when it is used in place of surgery - Drug therapy for cancer (chemotherapy) - 6.
 Respiratory therapy - 7.
 Hormone replacement services in the doctor's office for peri-menopausal or postmenopausal women